pujols/OSU_CSE_5523_2022AU/HW_3_programming_set/HW_3_programming/Readme.md

 # What to submit:

 * Please see the beginning of the page.
 Please follow **Submission instructions** to submit a .zip file named name.number.zip (e.g., chao.209.zip).
-Failing to submit a single .zip file will not to be graded.
+Failing to submit a single .zip file will not be graded.